 When man first started using tobacco, he probably did not know that it would grow to be an epidemic that could cause multiple health issues.
 Be it smoking or chewing, tobacco has severe negative effects on health.
-Take any of current lifestyle diseases from diabetes to infertility to obesity, the common risk factor is tobacco abuse.
+Take any of the current lifestyle diseases from diabetes to obesity, the common risk factor is tobacco abuse.
 In addition, depending on the form of tobacco used, specific organs are affected.
 For instance, chewing tobacco leads to oral cancer while smoking causes lung cancer.

 The statistics around tobacco abuse are extremely startling and can be read below:

 - A total of about 90 trillion rupees are spent on various tobacco products.

 - About 1.4 trillion is spent on healthcare-related to conditions caused by tobacco abuse.